 Fill out any necessary forms to make the request.
 It's possible the DMV workers may have you fill out a special request form, or they may fill it in themselves using the information you provide them.

 Pay the fees for the duplicate title.
-Again, fees for duplicate titles may vary from state to state.
-Consult with the DMV to determine the exact cost of a duplicate title.
+Again, fees for duplicate titles vary from state to state.
+Check with the DMV for which forms of payment are acceptable.

 Allow time for the duplicate title to be mailed to you.
 The time, too, will vary from state to state.
-Typical wait time is one to four weeks though.
+Typical wait time is one to four weeks.

 Items you will need